 “…physical measures, policies, and procedures to protect a covered entity’s electronic information systems and related buildings and equipment, from natural and environmental hazards, and unauthorized intrusion.”

-Physical safeguards are the implementation standards to physical access to information systems, equipment and facilities which can be in reference to access to such systems in and out of the actual building, such as the physician’s home.
+Physical safeguards are the implementation standards to physical access to information systems, equipment, and facilities which can be in reference to access to such systems in and out of the actual building, such as the physician’s home.
 The physical safeguard covers facility access to information systems and equipment, workstation use and security, and management of certain media devices that may contain ePHI.
 Physical safeguards are in place to work with the Administrative and Technical safeguards so that the covered entity can place specific procedures in place to protect electronic information systems, building facilities, and equipment.

 Read: Physical Safeguards for HIPAA from HHS

-“…the technology and the policy and procedures for its use that protect electronic protected health information and control access to it.”
+“…the technology and the policy and procedures for its use that protect electronically protected health information and control access to it.”
 One of the fundamental concepts of the HIPAA security rule is technology neutrality, meaning that there are not specific technologies that must be adopted.
 It is up to the covered entity to adopt security technology that is reasonable and appropriate for their specific situation.
 The Technical safeguards cover access control, auditing controls, maintaining information integrity, entity authentication and security during transmission of ePHI.
 The Technology safeguards apply to all ePHI and are in place to protect and control access to ePHI while simultaneously allowing flexibility for covered entities to select technology that is best suited for their situation since healthcare providers come in all different shapes and sizes.

 Read: Technical Safeguards for HIPAA from HHS